christianandredietrich/iOS-SDK/advanced.md

 #### - (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdStopWithResult:(NXError)result

-An asynchronous *stop* operation has completed.
+An asynchronous *stop* operation has been completed.

-This method is called when the stop operation initiated by stop (NXPlayer) has completed.
+This method is called when the stop operation initiated by stop (NXPlayer) has been completed.

 **Parameters**